Business - Painting Equipment

 • the installation must be kept continuously clean.

-Using electrostatic systems, 1000 cc product/min can be applied if the application is done with a gun and 500 cc/min if the application is done with a bell system.
-The film quality is better when applied with the bell, but the operator must be well trained, have a thorough knowledge of the field and maintenance must be carried out continuously.
-The material transfer efficiency is 95% with the bell and 80-85% with the gun.
+Using electrostatic systems it is possible to apply 1000 cc product/min, if the application is made with a spray gun, and 500 cc/min, if the application is made with a bell system.
+The quality of the film is better with bell application, but the operator must be trained, have a thorough knowledge of the field and maintenance must be continually maintained.
+Material transfer efficiency is 95% with the bell and 80-85% with the gun.

 electrostatic systems